ionStici/frontend/css-grid.md

 We can explicitly tell how many rows or columns to span by using the `span` keyword.

-When spanning explicitly, we can have multiple grid items in the same cell.
-To set different elements on top of each other, use the `z-index` property to create stacking contexts.
+_When spanning explicitly, we can have multiple grid items in the same cell iverlapping each other.
+To set different elements on top of each other, use the `z-index` property to create stacking contexts._

 In case the grid item spans multiple rows or columns, it will also include the gap if any exists.